Suburban Propane Collaborates - GuruFocus.com

 PR Newswire

-WHIPPANY, N.J., Oct.
-26, 2022 /PRNewswire/ -- Suburban Propane Partners, L.P.
-(NYSE: SPH), a nationwide distributor of propane, renewable propane, fuel oil and related products and services, as well as a marketer of natural gas and electricity and investor in low carbon fuel alternatives, today collaborated with Forgotten Soldiers Outreach, Inc., a Lake Worth, Florida-based nonprofit that sends monthly "We Care" packages with essential items to deployed military service members overseas.
+WHIPPANY, N.J. , Oct.
+31, 2022 /PRNewswire/ -- Suburban Propane Partners, L.P.
+(NYSE: SPH), a nationwide distributor of propane, renewable propane, fuel oil and related products and services, as well as a marketer of natural gas and electricity and investor in low carbon fuel alternatives, recently collaborated with Joya, a non-profit providing comprehensive pediatric therapy and support services for children in Spokane County to support the organization's community programming.

-"Suburban Propane is a proud veteran employer and we understand the importance of taking care of those who put their lives on the line for our country," said Nandini Sankara, Spokesperson, Suburban Propane.
-"We're honored to team up with the incredible staff at the Forgotten Soldiers Outreach to support their mission to ensure that no deployed soldier feels forgotten.
-We hope our donation will help the recipients remember that they are respected, cared for and remembered."
+Suburban Propane's donation will fund car seat safety training to certify Joya staff members to perform car seat safety checks.
+This includes making sure a car seat is installed properly, and teaching parents to safely and correctly buckle a child into a car seat.
+Funds also enable certified staff to attend community events and allow Joya to be a location for car seat safety checks.

-Suburban Propane's donation provided two hundred "We Care" packages which, were prepared today by Suburban Propane employees and volunteers from Forgotten Soldiers Outreach.
-The packages include a variety of essential items including: Girl Scout cookies, toiletries, non-perishable food items, a comic book, letters of encouragement, and a hand-written note to each deployed soldier.
+Suburban Propane volunteers from the Spokane customer service center also participated in today's community Trunk-or-Treat event, hosted by Joya's high school advisory board, where they handed out sweet treats from a decorated Suburban Propane service vehicle.

 Suburban Propane Partners, L.P. is a publicly traded master limited partnership listed on the New York Stock Exchange under the ticker symbol SPH.
 Headquartered in Whippany, New Jersey, Suburban has been in the customer service business since 1928 and is a nationwide distributor of propane, renewable propane, fuel oil and related products and services, as well as a marketer of natural gas and electricity and an investor in low carbon fuel alternatives.
 The Partnership serves the energy needs of approximately 1 million residential, commercial, governmental, industrial and agricultural customers through approximately 700 locations across 41 states.
 The Partnership is supported by three core pillars: (1) Suburban Commitment – showcasing the Partnership's 90+ year legacy, and ongoing commitment to the highest standards for dependability, flexibility, and reliability that underscores the Partnership's commitment to excellence in customer service; (2) SuburbanCares – highlighting the Partnership's continued dedication to giving back to local communities across the Partnership's national footprint and (3) Go Green with Suburban Propane - promoting the clean burning and versatile nature of propane and renewable propane as a bridge to a green energy future and developing the next generation of renewable energy.